icyflame/cli-cube-timer/README.md

 and submit a PR on any one of those issues, and I will be happy to merge!
 If there are no issues on the dashboard, please do feel free to create new ones!

 Code licensed under MIT.

+This project page uses the [Cayman](https://pages-themes.github.io/cayman/) theme.

-Copyright Siddharth Kannan 2015.
+Copyright Siddharth Kannan 2017